traffloat/traffloat/README.md

 # Install other dependencies
 just deps
 # Preprocess assets
-just pp # Compile the client and start a dev server, and recompile if files changed just watch
+just pp
 # Compile the client for production
-just build
+just client-build
 ```

+To compile for development mode, use `just client-build-dev` instead.
+There is also `just client-watch`,
+which compiles the client and start a dev server,
+and recompiles if files have been modified.

 While development build claims to produce "optimized" output,
-LTO (link time optimization) is enabled in release build
+LTO (link time optimization) in release build
-to further improve performance and reduce file size
+can further improve performance and reduce file size
 at the cost of longer compile time.
+The release build also triggers `wasm-opt`
+with optimization level 4, which takes a long time to execute
+(more than 15 minutes of CPU time).

 ## Contribution
 The game is composed of multiple crates: